グローバルナビゲーションへ

 At Saihoji, all of the temple’s staff members gather together to practice zazen about once a month.
 This led me to think about the connections between Zen and my work.

-We learned the fundamentals of Zen during these sessions: choshin (regulating one’s body), chosoku (regulating one’s breathing), and choshin (regulating one’s mind).
+We learned the fundamentals of Zen during these sessions: choshin (regulating one’s body), Chosoku (regulating one’s breathing), and Choshin (regulating one’s mind).
 I have noticed that when I feel good while doing my broom work, it is because my posture and breathing are well-ordered and my field of vision is wide open.
 Conversely, when my mind is disturbed, there is an immediate negative impact on both my attitude to work and the results.
 When I sweep my broom over the moss, I feel that it is important to be aware not only of the fallen leaves on the surface, but also of my inner self.

 I learned the term hogejaku during the zazen sessions.
 It refers to the idea of ridding oneself of assumptions and attachments.
 Looking back now, I sometimes want to scold my past self for focusing so much on efficiency.
 I want to say to myself, “You are working with nature and living organisms.
 What’s the rush?”
 The reason I am able to feel this way is because I could let go of my past thoughts.
 I have been working with nature for many years now, and I think it is because of my work at Saihoji that I have come to this realization.

 I believe that it is to do the best that is required in each period.
 What we do here from day to day is maintenance.
-We stand at the midway point between the past and the future so that we can pass the gardens on to the next generation.
+We stand at the midway point between the past and the future so that we can pass the garden on to the next generation.

-Edited by Miyauchi Toshiki, Tawaraya Ryusuke
+Edited by: MIYAUCHI Toshiki, TAWARAYA Ryusuke

-Written by Oguro Keitaro
+Written by: OGURO Keitaro